-Video: Royal Delft Pottery
+Video: Royal Delft Blue Pottery in Holland

 Delft lies on the Delftsche Schie with the old part of town ringed by canals.
 In the 17th century, the town’s canal water became tainted, leading to a decline from 200 breweries to 20.
 In 1654, the “Thunderclap”, an accidental gunpowder explosion leveled half the town and killed hundreds.